Skip to page content

 Send at ambient temperature to the laboratory.

-Relevant clinical details, including time of ingestion, dose/number of tablets if known and time blood sample taken.
+Relevant clinical details, including time of ingestion, dose/number of tablets ingested and time blood sample taken.

-The assays are run throughout the day and night.
+The assay is run throughout the day and night.

 The in-lab turnaround time is less than 24 hours.

-The test can be ordered as an urgent request.
+The test can be ordered as an urgent request with results available within 1 hour.

 • Results are reported in mg/L.

-• Please refer to TOXBASE or BNF as indicated above for information on risk assessment and management.
+• Please refer to TOXBASE for information on risk assessment and management.